Samuel Wear

-Samuel Wear (1753–April 3, 1817) was an American War of Independence soldier who fought at the Battle of Kings Mountain.
-He was one of the founders of the "Lost State of Franklin", and a drafter of the Constitution of the State of Tennessee.
+Samuel Wear (1753–April 3, 1817) was an American Revolutionary War soldier who fought at the Battle of Kings Mountain.
+He was one of the early inhabitants of, and a founder of, the "Lost State of Franklin".
+He later helped draft the Constitution of the State of Tennessee.

 Early life

 Samuel Wear was born in Augusta County, Virginia in 1753.
 He and his first wife, Mary Thompson, had four children.

 Frontier life

 During the War for Independence, Wear and his family settled in the Overmountain town of Henderson Springs, then in Washington County (and later Greene County).
 Wear fought with the Overmountain Men in the Battle of Kings Mountain in October 1780.
 During the area's estrangement from North Carolina, Wear's house was the headquarters for the local Sevier County militia, loyal to Franklin president, John Sevier.

 Wear served as a state constitutional delegate and was the first county clerk of Sevier County under the State of Franklin, 1786–1787.
-Wear kept the county clerk position through the several local, regional, and federal governmental changes that followed, and still held the position when the area received statehood in 1796.
-In February 1788, Wear, fighting alongside Sevier against Tipton's forces, took part in the siege of Tipton's abode (at the so called "Battle of Franklin").
+Wear kept the county clerk position through the several local, regional, territorial, and federal governmental changes that followed, and still held the position when the area received statehood in 1796.
+In February 1788, Wear, fighting alongside Sevier against John Tipton's forces, took part in the siege of Tipton's abode (the so-called "Battle of Franklin").